 Here are some delivery companies that you may consider partnering with!

 As hard as it may be, it may be time to relook at who is essential to your business.
 It’s all about operational efficiency.
 If there are not as many customers, there would not be a need for as many kitchen staff or even servers, especially if your business is now more dependent on food delivery services.
-Unlike other small businesses, F&B establishments’ cash flow is much more dependent on its current business and it will be wasting resources if they have no work to do.
-One could even consider employing part-time employees to reduce the cost of labor as well.
+Unlike other small businesses, F&B establishments’ cash flow is much more dependent on their current business and resources will be wasted if they have no work to do.
+One could even consider employing part-time employees to reduce the cost of labour as well.

-Another option would be to direct your focus to incorporating technology into your business operations.
-And yes, although these machines and systems may be expensive but there is no question in mind on what they can give you.
+Another option would be to direct your focus to incorporate technology into your business operations.
+And yes, although these machines and systems may be expensive, there is no question in mind on what they can give you.
 Value.
-A high end piece of equipment may cost a year or two of an employee’s salary but for the amount of work and productivity it can provide compared to an average employee is irrefutable.
+A high-end piece of equipment may cost a year or two of an employee’s salary but the amount of work and productivity it can provide compared to an average employee is irrefutable.
 Some of the equipment systems that can provide this value for you is a good POS system, specialised kitchen equipment, and even transition into e payment transactions.
 By incorporating more technology into your business practices it will benefit you not just during COVID-19, but for the long run as well.
 So if you are thinking about upgrading your business, do consider investing in some technology.

 Getting media coverage is a great way to increase brand awareness during this time.
 With more and more people working from home, people would be interested in trying new foods that they may never have the opportunity to, so this is the perfect chance to catch their attention with items, promotions and other unique selling points that your establishments have to offer.
 Media channels include newspapers such as The Straits Times, Today Paper or radio channels, magazines and even television advertisements.
 And of course, we must talk about Social Media platforms such as Facebook and Instagram.
 If you do not already know, Social Media is a powerful tool.
 If one is not on social media, your business is not reaching out as far as it can.
 In Singapore alone, there are 4.6 million social media users as of January 2020.
 And with more people at home, more time is spent on social media than ever before.
 It is a whole new market to conquer if you have not already.

-I understand that some people may feel that it may not be worth the money to pay for these Facebook or Instagram ads.
-But I would like to give this perspective, with a minimum spending of $10, one would be able to reach out to an average of 6-8 thousand people, and assuming there is a conversion rate of 1% with each person spending just one dollar, that’s a revenue of $60 already; well above what you paid for at the start.
+We understand that some people may feel that it may not be worth the money to pay for these Facebook or Instagram ads.
+But we would like to provide this perspective, with minimum spending of $10, one would be able to reach out to an average of 6 - 8 thousand people, and assuming there is a conversion rate of 1% with each person spending just one dollar, that’s a revenue of $60 already; well above what you paid for at the start.

 In this digital age, many businesses, let alone F&B businesses are using social media as their main platform for marketing.
 Thus, by actively not utilizing these advertisements, you are not only not hitting your potential, but you are also essentially losing out to your competitors as well.

-If you are interested in utilizing advertisements on social media, do check out these links out for a better understanding on how they can help your business!
+If you are interested in utilising advertisements on social media, do check out these links for a better understanding of how they can help your business!